Addressing Housing Instability and Homelessness Matters More Than Ever

 This crisis is a stark reminder that our health depends on the health of others.
 When the most vulnerable people in our community are safe, we are all stronger.

 We need your help urging your mayor and governor to protect people experiencing homelessness and homeless system response staff, and prevent housing instability and homelessness in the long-run.
-This includes:

 Your story can make a difference.
 Please add your own stories and information to the email template.
 Your local elected officials want to hear how organizations in your community are impacted and responding to this pandemic.